dyarawilliams/100-days-of-code/log.md

 **Today's Progress**: Began [Computer Programming course on Khan Academy](https://www.khanacademy.org/computing/computer-programming).
 In this unit the goal is to learn how to use the JavaScript language and the ProcessingJS library to create fun drawings and animations.

-**Thoughts**: This is very interesting because it begins with Drawing and Animation in JavaScript(JS) for the first unit.
+**Thoughts**: This is very interesting because it begins with Drawing and Animation in JavaScript(JS) processing.js library for the first unit.
 It was fun creating a snowman and giving him arms with the `line` function.
 I learned that an `ellipse` function value x positions is actually determined from the center of the shape, while the `rect` function starts from the upper left of the shape. *I hope I'm right if I listened correctly.*

 **Link(s) to Work**:
 1. None